-A student’s first music theory course assignment is determined by a theory diagnostic exam that is administered during orientation.
-Students who demonstrate proficiency on this exam will be placed into MUTH 107 (the entry level course for CWRU music majors) or higher.
-Those who do not will be placed into MUTH 003, a course that prepares students for MUTH 107 by building basic proficiencies.
+A student’s first music theory course assignment is determined by a theory diagnostic exam that is administered both online prior to orientation and during orientation.
+Students who demonstrate proficiency on this exam will be placed into MUTH 101 (Theory and Aural Skills I) or higher.
+Those who do not will be placed into MUTH 101i, (Intensified Theory and Aural Skills I).

 During the placement exam, students should be prepared to do the following: